 Hazard Communications Help Support Safe Use and Handling

-Diisocyanate producers have been providing safe handling information to their customers for many years.
-For example, Material Safety Data Sheets (MSDS) provide information about important health and safety topics, including:
+Diisocyanate producers have a long history of providing safe handling information to customers through Safety Data Sheets (SDS).
+For example, SDS, formerly known as Material Safety Data Sheets (MSDS) provide information about important health and safety topics, including:

 - Potential hazards, how to protect against them, and steps to take in an emergency.

 - Occupational exposure limits (OELs) and permissible exposure limits (PELs).

 - Handling, storage, transportation, spills, and disposal advice.

 - Regulatory information such as Occupational Health and Safety Administration (OSHA) classification and labeling.

 Obtaining An SDS (SDS)

 A SDS can be obtained upon request from the diisocyanates producer.
 In addition, containers are labeled with appropriate hazard warning information.
 Similarly, during transportation, appropriate Hazard Communication (HazCom) signs and labels are used on trucks, tank cars, containers, and during marine transportation.